As of 14 September 2020

 Sydney MCS is continuously monitoring the changing COVID-19 situation.
 The needs of our clients are at the heart of how we operate, therefore our priority is to ensure safety and continuity of service at all times.
-Our staff are currently working from the office, and we will continue to provide current information in various languages regarding testing, travel, current restrictions, and other COVID-19 matters.
+Our staff are currently working from the office, and we will continue to provide current information in various languages related to COVID-19.

-- We are delivering our services to the community, including our Settlement and ParentsNext clients via phone, email and in person with screening questions.
+- We are delivering our services to the community, including our Settlement clients via phone, email and in person with screening questions.

 - Booking an appointment is highly recommended.